equinor/Project-ProjectSchedule/runbook.md

 **What is the master data source from where data should be referenced?**

 **Describe the lineage of data and how this might impact usage?**
+Add for making this available.

+**Are any of the data included affected by the General Data Protection Regulation (GDPR)?
+If Yes, describe which data.**

+**Are there any specific expectations as to the format, structure or contents of the data?**
+++ enterprise data format, master data, etc...

+**What fields and sources for master data are available?**

+### Backend System

 **What is the data format/interface (e.g. Oracle DB, SQL DB, API)?**